UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 	8) Use the remaining protein IDs to get corresponding list of peptide sequences.

-	9) Run `create_fasta.sh` with the list of protein IDs and peptide sequences to produce a fasta file.
+	9) Run `../scripts/create_fasta.sh` with the list of protein IDs and peptide sequences to produce a fasta file.

  	10) Perform a blast protein search using the fasta file generated with `create_fasta.sh`.
 The parameters we used for our blast search can be found on [Zenodo](XXX).